 We participate in the development of neighborhoods and a variety of social projects.

 The Corporate Management Group deals with all key issues for the management of the Group such as matters related to the strategy, budgeting, investments, business planning, and financial reporting.
 The Corporate Management Group also executes the decisions of the Board of Directors.

 SATO’s Sustainability Workgroup, which convenes quarterly, prepares the guidelines for environmental work, the target level and the proposal for an action programme.
 The group plans and coordinates sustainability-related measures, development work and reporting.
 The group is also responsible for SATO’s internal sustainability communication and prepares presentations on sustainability-related issues for the Corporate Management Group to decide upon.

 Practical measures and development targets related to sustainability are involved in the action plans of SATO’s different units, and the Sustainability Workgroup monitors their progress.

 SATO’s procurement team acts as an aid to business and other support functions and takes care of competitive tendering in co-operation with them.
-The procurement guidance group develops SATO’s procurement activity in accordance with corporate policies.

 The environmental norms of Finnish legislation set high targets for operations.
 Protection of the built environment and energy efficiency are regulated in, for example, the Land Use and Building Act, the Nature Conservation Act and in the Act on Energy Certificates for Buildings.